Patriots preparing for anything in rematch with KC’s Mahomes

 Mahomes will be the sixth first-team All-Pro quarterback to face New England in the playoffs during the Belichick and Brady era.

 The Patriots are 4-1 against the previous five.
 They have seven interceptions in those games, while allowing just six touchdowns.
-Two of those wins were against Peyton Manning in the AFC championship games during the 2003 and 2013 seasons.
+Two of those wins were against Peyton Manning in the AFC playoffs during the 2003 and 2004 seasons.

 After coming up short during the regular season, Mahomes will again be looking to become the first opposing starting quarterback under the age of 25 to beat the Patriots under Belichick (25-0).